Search Our Site

 This is where everyone should start in treating melasma and for some women, especially those who treat it as early as possible (although not during pregnancy or breastfeeding, please), these treatments may help get existing pigmentation cleared up.

-We often recommend combining your laser treatment with topical medications such as hydroquinone 4 – 12% (we sell this in our office), retinoids such as Retin-A (we are happy to write you a prescription), or a prescription cream known as Tri-Luma® Cream.
+We often recommend combining your laser treatment with topical medications such as hydroquinone 4% (the combination product we have includes hydroquinone 4%, vitamin c, arbutin and kojic acid), retinoids such as Retin-A (we are happy to write you a prescription), or a prescription cream known as Tri-Luma® Cream.

 Agents such as hydroquinone do not “bleach” the skin, but instead decrease the activity of the melanin where applied.
 Retinoids promote the rapid loss of pigment by increasing skin turnover and easing penetration of helpful topical ingredients into the skin.
 Because hydroquinone decreases melanin in the skin, it often reduces the appearance of melasma.

-The doctor may also add a corticosteroid cream or a product called tretinoin which can speed up the lightening of the melasma.
+The doctor may also add a retinoid cream such as tretinoin which can speed up the lightening of the melasma.
 While this works for some women, those with more persistent melasma will likely not be satisfied with the results they get when using topicals alone.

 Removing Existing, Stubborn Spots